 - a) Production, presentation and defense of works related to the contents explained and discussed in the classroom related to one of the subjects studied during the semester (coordinated seminars).
-Written work will be evaluated and the level of understanding of the content and skills to their exposure, advocacy and discussion (10%). - b) To make a written test to ensure knowledge and understanding of theoretical minimum content established for the subject (60%). - c) Evaluation of laboratory work by teacher supervision, the ability to solve experimental problems and, eventually, the ability to make very detailed and organized reports of experimental results.
-The written test will include questions about practical contents (20%). - d) Evaluation of the work during the tutorials and the ability to solve the proposed activities (10%).
+Written work will be evaluated and the level of understanding of the content and skills to their exposure, advocacy and discussion (10%). - b) To make a written test to ensure knowledge and understanding of theoretical minimum content established for the subject (60%).
+Voluntary continuous evaluation will be carried out with various tests throughout the course.It is required to obtain a minimum of 5 points out of 10 in the average of all the tests to eliminate contents.
+The content of the official exam will refer to the subject not evaluated in the previous continuous evaluation tests or to the entire subject in the event that the student has not taken the continuous evaluation tests or has not obtained the minimum grade required to eliminate content. - c) Evaluation of laboratory work by teacher supervision, the ability to solve experimental problems and, eventually, the ability to make very detailed and organized reports of experimental results.
+The written test will include questions about practical contents (20%). - d) Evaluation of the work during the tutorials and the ability to solve the proposed activities throughout the semester (10%).

-In order to pass the subject is necessary to obtain minimum 4.5 points out of 10 on the written test and that the global mark is minimum of 5 points out of 10.
+In order to pass the subject is necessary to obtain minimum 4.5 points out of 10 on the theoretical part of the subject and that the global mark is minimum 5 points out of 10.